 Interesting Fact: The QS University Rankings 2021 featured 8 universities of New Zealand under Top 100 for at least one subject.

-Top Universities in New Zealand
+Top Universities under New Zealand Education System

 The universities and colleges in New Zealand offer globally recognized degrees spread across a wide range of fields and specialisations.
 New Zealand is becoming increasingly popular amongst international students as its academic institutions have consistently ranked amongst the top universities.
 Enlisted below are the world-class and top-ranked universities in the world which you must consider if you are planning to pursue higher studies there: